10.1 Tree Risk Domain Orientation

 Key Takeaways

-- Tree Risk is a current ISA Certified Arborist domain weighted at 11 percent in the 2022 job task analysis outline.
+- Tree Risk is one of ten domains on the ISA Certified Arborist exam, weighted at 11 percent of the 200 scored questions (about 22 items) under the 2022 job task analysis.

-- The arborist reports observations and recommendations within the agreed scope of work.
+- The arborist reports observations and recommendations within the agreed scope of work and the chosen assessment level.

 Tree Risk as Practical Arborist Judgment

-The current ISA Certified Arborist examination outline is based on the 2022 job task analysis, and Tree Risk is weighted at 11 percent.
-That makes it one of the larger knowledge areas for this credential.
-The domain does not ask candidates to memorize a single form.
+The domain does not ask you to memorize a single form.
 It asks whether an arborist can gather relevant information, recognize obvious defects, identify targets, communicate limitations, and recommend mitigation that fits the situation.
+The vocabulary on the exam mirrors the ISA Tree Risk Assessment Best Management Practices (BMP) and the Basic Tree Risk Assessment Form.

-Tree risk is the chance that a tree or tree part will fail and affect a target with consequences.
-That idea contains three parts.
+Tree risk is the combination of the likelihood that a tree or tree part will fail, the likelihood that the failed part impacts a target, and the consequences of that impact.
+That definition has three moving parts.
 Something must have potential to fail.
 Something or someone must be in the path.
 The outcome must matter.
-A dead branch over an empty remote area may call for a different response than the same branch over a busy entrance.
+A dead branch over an empty remote field calls for a different response than the same branch over a busy entrance.

 | Risk element | Arborist question | Example observation |